yetanalytics/xapipe/README.md

 This will create a source LRS at `http://0.0.0.0:8080` and a target LRS at `http://0.0.0.0:8081`.
 If you send xAPI data to the source it will be forwarded to the target.

+The demo includes a [prometheus](https://prometheus.io/) metrics server and push gateway.
+When the demo is running you can navigate to [http://0.0.0.0:9090](http://0.0.0.0:9090) and explore xapipe metrics (see below).

 ## Metrics

 The xapipe CLI supports prometheus metrics via a [push gateway](https://github.com/prometheus/pushgateway).
 With a push gateway set up, you can use it like so: